-Calibration Method - Quick Calibration Uses an internal tilt sensor and defined height of your mounted camera to calculate target size and can be used for most applications.
+Calibration Method - Quick Calibration Uses an internal sensor and defined height of your mounted camera to calculate target size and can be used for most applications.

 GPS Map Calibration is for advanced use, e.g., SightTracker used to control a PTZ.
-(Refer to the Troubleshooting & Advanced Configuration section of this guide.
+Refer to the Performing GPS Map Calibration section of this guide.